Home » Practice Areas » Columbus Expungement LawyerPractice Areas

 The Judge Has Discretion

 Obtaining an expungement heavily depends on showing the judge that you have been rehabilitated, are highly unlikely to commit another crime, and are a productive member of the community.
 It is in the judge’s hands whether or not you can have your records sealed, even if you meet all of the basic eligibility requirements.
 This means your attorney may have you take additional steps to prove your record should be altered to the judge.
 For example, if you were addicted to drugs or alcohol at the time of your conviction, you may want to provide evidence of your sobriety.
 If you had a psychological issue, you may want to show the judge that you have participated in counseling.

 You may think you can handle the legal process of seeking an expungement on your own.
 However, this process all comes down to impressing a judge.
 At Luftman, Heck & Associates, we have years of experience helping individuals seal their records.
 We understand how to build and articulate a persuasive argument to the judge.
 We can help you take steps in your life prior to filing your application that will support your claim, such as remaining at a job for a significant period of time, undergoing drug testing to prove you are clean, or seeing a therapist.

-If you have any questions about an expungement or if you need an experienced, competent attorney to review your options, please contact Luftman, Heck, and Associates to schedule a free consultation by calling or emailing us via email@example.com.
+If you have any questions about an expungement or if you need an experienced Columubus criminal defense lawyer to review your options, please contact Luftman, Heck and Associates to schedule a free consultation by calling (614) 500-3836 or emailing us via firstname.lastname@example.org.